Overview

 | Power input | 5V / GND | Main board power |

-The design includes the XIAO ESP32-S3 as the main controller, two servo connectors, one switch input, one status LED with resistor, one UART header, one power input header, and power-related capacitors for decoupling and buffering.
+The schematic was developed around the XIAO ESP32C3 as the main controller.
+The board includes two servo outputs, one slide switch input, one status LED with resistor, one UART debugging header, and one power input header.

-At this stage, the schematic was mainly about translating the functional logic of the robot into a practical embedded system with clear connections and manufacturable structure.
+At this stage, the schematic was mainly about translating the functional logic of the robot into a clear and manufacturable embedded system.

 PCB Layout and 3D Preview